carstends/java-getting-started/dat250-expass1.md

 # Software Technology Experiment Assignment 1

 In this assignment I have made sure to have a working Software Development Environment installed.
-This has also been validated, although some issues have been encountered.
+This has also been validated.

 JDK, and IDE and Maven was software already available, so no installation needed - but validation took place through the terminal to make sure everything looks OK.